AMLab-Amsterdam/AMLab-Amsterdam.github.io/_pages/joining.md

 nav: true
 ---

-AMLab staff receive inquiries about joining or visiting the lab daily.
-We are of course delighted by this interest and try to reply whenever possible, but it is not always feasible to respond to messages individually.
+AMLab receives inquiries about joining or visiting the lab daily.
+We are of course delighted by this interest and we try to reply whenever possible.
+However it is not always manageable for us to respond to every message individually.
 For this reason, we try to provide answers to the most commonly asked questions below.

 If you do need an answer to a question that is not covered, do of course feel free to write one of us!
 Here are some things you can do to write an effective message:

-- Indicate what type of role you are interested in, and that you have already read this page.
+- Include the URL to this page in your message, so we know you already looked at it.
 - Keep your message short and to the point.
+- Make it clear what type of role your are interested in.
+- Indicate why you are interested in working with the person you are writing.
-There is no need to summarize your CV.
-- Do provide a link to a CV, a website, and a Google scholar profile if you have one.
+- There is no need to summarize your CV, but do provide a link to a CV, a website, and a Google scholar profile if you have one.
-- Finally, make it clear what question you are looking to get answered.
+- Finally, make it clear what specific question you are looking to get answered.

 **Do you currently have PhD or Postdoc openings in your lab?**